May 23, 2025

 1. Implement integrated procure-to-pay systems

-P2P software brings procurement and accounts payable together on a single, unified platform.
+P2P software brings procurement and accounts payable together on a single platform.
 This integration eliminates manual handoffs, prevents data re-entry errors, and ensures information flows automatically from purchase request to final payment.
-Modern P2P platforms offer such features as automated three-way matching, centralized invoice processing, and real-time budget visibility.
+Modern P2P platforms offer features like automated three-way matching, centralized invoice processing, and real-time budget visibility.

-By implementing an integrated P2P system, you establish the technological foundation for alignment.
-This enables process standardization, improves visibility, and creates a single source of truth for all purchasing and payment activities.
+When you implement an integrated P2P system, you'll standardize processes, improve visibility, and create a single source of truth for all purchasing and payment activities.

 2. Form and build cross-functional collaboration